Ghani Urges World To Support Peace In Afghanistan In Speech To UN

 The intra-Afghan talks are part of a process begun in February when the United States and the militants struck an agreement that could see foreign troops exit Afghanistan.

-The Afghan government’s lead negotiator, Abdullah Abdullah, said on September 22 that negotiations with the Taliban have been positive although the two sides reportedly remain far from agreement on virtually every issue.
+The Afghan government's lead negotiator, Abdullah Abdullah, said on September 22 that negotiations with the Taliban had been positive, although the two sides reportedly remain far from agreement on virtually every issue.

-Abdullah also said that some of the 5,000 Taliban prisoners released by the Afghan authorities as a condition for talks had resumed the fight against the government, and said despite the negotiations, the level of violence inside Afghanistan has not fallen.
+Abdullah also said that some of the 5,000 Taliban prisoners released by the Afghan authorities as a condition for talks had resumed the fight against the government, and said that despite the negotiations, the level of violence inside Afghanistan had not fallen.

 He called on Washington and Pakistan, which allegedly maintains ties to the militants, to pressure them to agree to a cease-fire.

-In his UN speech, which was delivered to a largely virtual UN General Assembly because of the coronavirus pandemic, Ghani called on the members of the UN General Assembly to help the country achieve a “sovereign, united and democratic Afghanistan.”
+In his UN speech, which was delivered to a largely virtual General Assembly because of the coronavirus pandemic, Ghani called on the members of the assembly to help the country achieve a "sovereign, united, and democratic Afghanistan."

+Ghani Urges World To Support Peace In Afghanistan In Speech To UN

-Afghan President Ashraf Ghani has urged the world to help his nation achieve peace amid talks with the Taliban aimed at ending nearly two decades of conflict.
+Afghan President Ashraf Ghani has urged the world to help his country achieve peace amid talks with the Taliban aimed at ending nearly two decades of conflict.

 Editors' Picks